Jekwwer/pgsql-workspace/STYLEGUIDE.md

 #### Tools

 - **cspell:**
-  A spellchecker designed for code and Markdown files.
+  A spellchecker tailored for code and Markdown files.
   It runs as a pre-commit hook and can also be executed via the npm script `npm run spell:check`.

+- **markdown-link-check:**
+  Validates hyperlinks within Markdown files and runs as a pre-commit hook.

+- **markdownlint:**
+  Enforces consistent style and formatting in Markdown documents.
+It runs as a pre-commit hook.

 #### Consistency and Updates